rtic-rs/rtic/book/en/src/by-example/timer-queue.md

 at the frequency of the CPU and as such it is not suitable for tracking time spans in the order of seconds.

-To be able to schedule a software task from a context the name of the task must first appear in the `schedule` argument of the context attribute.
 When scheduling a task the (user-defined) `Instant` at which the task should be executed must be passed as the first argument of the `schedule` invocation.

 Additionally, the chosen `monotonic` timer must be configured and initialized